 Practical steps you can take to keep your brain healthy as you age

-While the above list of risk factors might be a bit depressing (especially if you can currently tick a few of them), there were numerous positive messages coming out of the conference.
+While the above list of risk factors might be a bit discouraging (especially if you can currently tick a few of them as applying to you), there are numerous positive messages coming out of research into cognitive decline as well.

-When you look through this list you will see that many of them are not new (they apply to good health generally) but we now have specific research into the healthy brain to inform these recommendations.
+When you look through the following list you will see that many of them are not new.
+They apply to good health generally.
+But we now have specific research into the healthy brain to inform these recommendations.

-- Increase your anti-oxidant rich fruit and vegetables (unless you are one of the <5% who eat the recommended 2 serves of fruit and 5-6 serves of vegetables every day).
+- Increase your antioxidant-rich fruit and vegetables (unless you are one of the <5% of people who eat the recommended 2 serves of fruit and 5-6 serves of vegetables every day).
 Especially important are the blue/purple fruit and vegetables along with orange and yellows…..basically you want to “eat the rainbow” every day if possible.

-- Boost your omega-3 fatty acids (aim for 2-3 serves of fish per week) – those with higher levels show less cognitive decline
+- Boost your omega-3 fatty acids (aim for 2-3 serves of wild-caught oily fish per week) – those people with higher levels show less cognitive decline

 - Keep your red meat intake to no more than 1-2 serves per week